 I have only met a lucky few bisexuals that have had amazing, wonderful responses from every single person to whom they have come out.
 Most people in the bi+ community have experienced the harsh rejection of our identities – to differing degrees.
 Therefore, most people in the bi+ community will understand what you are going through.

 Being a part of the bi+ community after a bad coming out helps to make you feel like you aren’t going through a hard time alone.
 Being a part of the community also helps you remember that your sexual orientation is valid and that being bi+ doesn’t mean there is anything wrong with you.

-There are organizations, like PAVES, the Bisexual Resource Center, BiNet USA, and many local organizations, support groups, and online spaces where you can find educational resources, bi+ culture and history, and bi+ people from all walks of life to remind you that we exist, you’re okay just as you are, our issues matter, and our contributions to this world are important.
+There are organizations, like PAVES, the Bisexual Resource Center, the Bisexual Organizing Project, and many local organizations, support groups, and online spaces where you can find educational resources, bi+ culture and history, and bi+ people from all walks of life to remind you that we exist, you’re okay just as you are, our issues matter, and our contributions to this world are important.

 At a certain point, you have to accept that the person you came out to isn’t going to be positive or supportive of your sexual orientation anytime soon.
 You don’t have to give up hope that they someday will change or cut them out of your life completely, but you can’t wait around for them to be supportive forever.

 Only you can decide what this means to you.
 Maybe you need to remove them from your life completely for your mental health.
 Maybe you can handle having someone in your life who doesn’t accept an important part of who you are.
 Either way, there comes a time when you can no longer wait for them to come around or you will be hurt over and over again.
 Remember, you can never rely on anyone’s opinion of you for your self- worth.